joshperkins-it/IT-Support-Lab/README.md

-IT Support Lab
+# IT Support Lab
-About This Portfolio
+## About This Portfolio
 I built this portfolio to practice real IT support tasks using free tools and cloud services.
 Everything here was done hands-on, setting up virtual machines, configuring Active Directory, and resolving help desk tickets.

-Tools Used
+Tools Used:
-VirtualBox on macOS for Windows 10 virtual machine
+- VirtualBox on macOS for Windows 10 virtual machine
-AWS EC2 for Windows Server and Active Directory Spiceworks Cloud Help Desk for ticket management GitHub for portfolio documentation
+- AWS EC2 for Windows Server and Active Directory
+- Spiceworks Cloud Help Desk for ticket management
+- GitHub for portfolio documentation

-Projects
+## Projects

-What's Inside
+### What's Inside

 This repo contains three labs: